CGI Security Documentation

 <!--#include virtual="/cgi-bin/cgiwrap/user/script...."-->

-One of the problems is that this often is a security hole unless you can enable server side exec/virtual include only of executables that are in ExecCGI capable directories.
+One of the problems is that this often is a security hole unless you can enable server side exec or virtual include only of executables that are in ExecCGI capable directories.
 Some people have made patches that will allow this to work.
 Ask on the list for details.

 I am getting the error "setgroups() failed!".
 What is wrong?

 This occurs when CGIwrap is unable to set auxilliary groups.
 Auxilliary groups are groups that a user is a member of in /etc/group, that are not the user's primary group in /etc/passwd.
-Two things you can do here are to make sure CGIwrap is installed correctly (has to be setuid root to be able to set auxilliary groups.), or disable setting auxilliary groups.
+Two things you can do here are to make sure CGIwrap is installed correctly, since it has to be setuid root to be able to set auxilliary groups, or disable setting auxilliary groups.

 ld.so.1: /net/bin/perl: fatal: /usr/lib/libintl.so.1: can't map file: errno=12

-This indicates that you installed cgiwrap with resource limiting (with rlimit support) but the limits are set too low.
-There isn't enough memory for perl to load.
-Keep in mind that unix applications usually use alot of virtual memory, even though their resident size is small.
+This indicates that you installed cgiwrap with resource limiting, with rlimit support, but the limits are set too low.
+There is not enough memory for Perl to load.
+Keep in mind that Unix applications usually use a lot of virtual memory, even though their resident size is small.

-Here is an informal how-to I wrote after I set up cgiwrap and php recently.
-Much thanks goes to Nathan Nuelinger for the pointing out the decisive step of compiling with --enable-discard-path.
+Here is an informal how-to written after setting up cgiwrap and PHP together.
+Much thanks goes to Nathan Nuelinger for pointing out the decisive step of compiling with --enable-discard-path.

-Download cgiwrap and set that up.
-I already had cgiwrap set up to wrap cgi scripts, but I did upgrade to the latest version.
-Get this working first with some simple cgi script tests.
-(BTW: Options you may find helpful include --with-cgi-dir and --with-httpd-user)
+Download cgiwrap and set that up first.
+It is best to get CGIwrap working with some simple CGI script tests before moving on.
+Options you may find helpful include --with-cgi-dir and --with-httpd-user.

-Download the latest version of php and configure it as a cgi binary, not as a module.
-Basically, if you run ./configure with no options, php will be compiled as a cgi binary.
-(To set it up as an apache module, which you don't want to do if you want to wrap your scripts, you have to explicitly say ./configure --with-apache.)
+Download the latest version of PHP and configure it as a CGI binary, not as a module.
+Basically, if you run ./configure with no options, PHP will be compiled as a CGI binary.
+To set it up as an Apache module, which you do not want if you are wrapping your scripts, you would have to explicitly say ./configure --with-apache.

-Before you compile php, however, and this is crucial, configure php with the option --enable-discard-path which allows you to move the php binary out of the web tree and into /usr/local/bin (which adds security), but more importantly it allows you to use php with cgiwrap properly.
+Before you compile PHP, however, and this is crucial, configure PHP with the option --enable-discard-path.
+This allows you to move the PHP binary out of the web tree and into /usr/local/bin, which adds security, but more importantly it allows you to use PHP with CGIwrap properly.

-Finally, you need the #!/usr/local/bin/php line at the very top of every php script you write.
-Then call the php script with cgiwrap exactly as you would call a cgi script.
-For example:
+Finally, you need the line #!/usr/local/bin/php at the very top of every PHP script you write.
+Then call the PHP script with CGIwrap exactly as you would call a CGI script.

 User Questions